dart-lang/site-www/src/_guides/language/language-tour_migrated.md

 ```

 {{site.alert.warning}}
-  The right-hand side of an initializer does not have access to `this`.
+  The right-hand side of an initializer doesn't have access to `this`.
 {{site.alert.end}}

 During development, you can validate inputs by using `assert` in the